punchdrunker/presentation/deckset/transition/android_transition.md

 ---

-# Activity to Fragment
+# Fragment to Fragment

 ---

-# Activity to ViewPager
+# Fragment to ViewPager

 ---